Cloud Setup

 =>

-ec2_admin will ask you how many instances you want to start, and lets you set an instance name.
+ec2_admin will ask you how many instances you want to start and let you set an instance name.
 All instances set up in this action will be tagged with this name, so you can easily filter them later when listing or terminating instances.
 Keep in mind that AWS tag value restrictions apply.

 Enter the number of instances to start: => 2